Skip to main content

 }'

-If the user provides raw text (pasted from a document, extracted from a PDF), use /classify to analyze it before checking:
+If the user uploads a PDF, use /classify to extract metadata and classify it before checking:

 curl -X POST https://api.courtrules.app/api/v1/classify \